 These rules have been revised for District 9 Roundup and will supersede the rules/guidelines that are used for state contest.
-District 9 Roundup rules are very similar, but there are a few variations.
+For the 2018 contest year please be aware that the district and state formats are extremely different.
+Please refer to the state roundup website for state contest rules.